Australian Government Architecture

 Status:

-• Where reuse is not possible, provide evidence of which systems across government have been investigated, and demonstrate how any new investment will be extended and operationalised for reuse.
+Where reuse is not possible, provide evidence of which systems across government have been investigated (specifically across the archetype, usage and users, scale, and security classification of the system), and demonstrate how any new investment may be extensible and operationalised for reuse and how any new investment may benefit agencies seeking similar capability moving forward.

 Domains